bapril/ade/README.md

 ##Rules
 * Categories should avoid Homoglyph characters, lowercase l and upper-case O.
 * New characters may be added to a category or depreciated, but not replaced.
+* Category designators should be somehow mnemonic where possible. (e.g. F = Forbidden)

 ##Examples
 * ADE:F0I - Attribution forbidden, No distribution, No Action - Most restrictive
 * ADE:FPA - Attribution forbidden, Public distribution, Any Action - Least restrictive